Undergraduate qualifications in Music

 It is envisaged that students will complete these courses over two years, although some may choose to do one or more of the advancing courses in their first year of study.
-Some students will have already covered the material in MUSA100, either at school or through external exams.
-These students will be able to substitute another course from the Music Schedule for MUSA100.

 Students will select one of four majors: Composition, Creative Music Technology, Music Studies, or Performance.

 In the Composition major, students focus on developing their own creative voice as a composer and can work across multiple genres and styles, ranging from contemporary art music to popular styles and music for film and video games.